sandialabs/MatMCNP/README.txt

     Cards for MCNP.
 Sandia Report, SAND2014-17693.
 Sandia National Laboratories, Albuquerque, NM.
 September 2014.
 (Unclassified Unlimited Release)

+If you use the code and CHOOSE to cite it, the preferred reference is given below:

+  K. R. DePriest and K. C. Saavedra.
+MatMCNP: A Code for Producing Material Cards for MCNP.
+Sandia Report, SAND2014-17693.
+Sandia National Laboratories, Albuquerque, NM.
+September 2014.

  * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 Installation (assumes Perl is installed on the computer):